 Lighting matters.
 Always position and illuminate your subject to highlight the features that you care about.
 This topic is discussed at length and beautifully illustrated in the now out-of-print Kodak Publication N-12, Close-up Photography and Photomacrography.
 Fortunately, copies of this publication are still commonly available through used booksellers.

-Another common problem is “halo”, which happens when strong contrast occurs between the subject and any unfocused background.
+With most stacking programs, the most serious problems are caused by overlapping detail in the subject.
+Where part of the subject passes in front of another part, software often has difficulty deciding exactly which features should be shown.
+There are two common problems: 1) blurring around sharp transitions in depth, and 2) "halo".
+Halo results when strong contrast occurs between the subject and any unfocused background.
 It results from the software detecting the edge of the blur circle in unfocused frames, and incorrectly treating it as detail to be preserved.
 Halo is most obvious with black backgrounds.
-It can be minimized by using a less contrasting background color, by using a slightly textured background, or (in some cases, using CombineZ5) by increasing the threshold value for the Find Detail command.
+It can be minimized by using a less contrasting background color, by using a slightly textured background, by shooting frames close enough together, and by changing certain processing parameters.
+(The parameters are different for each program.)
+One big reason I recommend starting with the "Align & Stack All (PMax)" method in Zerene Stacker is that it's very resistant to both blurring and halo.

 Thanks are due to Dr. David James, WSU, for providing some of the livestock used for illustration; to Dr. James, Alan Hadley, Dave Nunnallee, John Hollenberg, and David Sykes for valuable discussions; and of course to all the developers of this great technology.

-Figure 6.
+Figure 6 (below).
 The setup used for all photographs in this article.
 The heavy screw-driven X-Y table provides both precise positioning and excellent resistance to vibration, with an extra cross-brace added to support the camera. llumination is provided by a conventional floodlamp plus fill-in lighting (not shown).
 The subject being photographed is the Icaricia lupini egg shown in Figure 4.

 [1] Close-up Photography & Photomacrography, Kodak Publication N-12, 1977, pg.
 78.